Balladebits/Balladebits/README.md

 - Talk with Close Friends
 - Draw Sometimes (Not going to show any art.)
 - Using words like: Dear,Sweetie or Darling
-- Flirting for fun with the ones i know the most

 Dislikes:
 - Toxic Fandoms (Obvious Reasons)
-- Any MOBA in general (League of Legends,Dota,Pokemon Unite,etc.)
+- Any MOBA games in general
 - Any topic involving Alcohol and Drugs
 - Veganism (don't even approach me)
 - Politics (I don't care.)